-The Victorian Disability Worker Regulation Scheme Strategic Plan 2022/23-2023/24 Vision Purpose Guiding Principle Pillars By mid 2024 urpose We regulate all workers providing disability services in Victoria, regardless of how they are funded, setting standards for registration and training, resolving complaints and prohibiting unsafe workers uiding inciple People with disability who use disability services have the same rights as other members of the community Ilars I. Safety and compliance 2.
+The Victorian Disability Worker Regulation Scheme Strate gic Plan 2022/23-2023/ /24 Vision People wi th disability can choose services th at best meet their needs and supp ports their quality of life, free from a abuse and neglect Purpose a, regardless of how they are funded aints and prohibiting unsafe worke Guiding Principle People with disability who use di sability services have the same rig hts as other members of the comm nunity Pillars I. Safety and compliance 2.
 Registration 3.
-Workforce standards for registration 4.
+Workforce standards 4.
 Engagement and communications 5.
-Enablers rmid We have an accessible The percentage of the Our standards for registration People with disability, their The Board, Commissioner and 2022-24 priorities 1.1 Develop and implement a compliance framework for the conduct of registered and unregistered workers 1.2 Establish and implement procedures for receiving, assessing and actioning notifications and complaints 1.3 Implement monitoring, evaluation and continuous improvement processes in relation to complaints and notifications 1.4 Raise awareness of the Scheme's complaints and notifications process 2.1 Build knowledge of the benefits of registration for disability support workers, their employers, and for people with disability, their families, carers and advocates 2.2 Ensure the registration process is simple, quick and easy to use 2.3 Promote registration to disability support workers 2.4 Build demand for registered disability support workers 2.4 Build demand for registered disability support workers from: people with disability, their families, carers and advocates service providers 3.1 Develop a roadmap to guide the development of guidelines, standards and accreditation 3.2 Prioritise standards for registration of disability support workers 3.3 Collaborate with organisations including employers who develop the workforce through curricula, qualifications and training 3.4 Strengthen the Commissions capability, capacity and resources to develop standards 4.1 Work with other regulators and agencies in Victoria and nationally to: achieve quality and safety outcomes for people with disability avoid unnecessary duplication of effort 4.2 Build awareness of the role of the Board and Commission 4.3 Further strengthen our relationships with the community, sector and our stakeholders 4.4 Build our capability to engage and consult 5.1 The Board, Commissioner and Commission have: a) shared values and principles b) a complementary partnership, underpinned by a respectful empowering and learning culture c) high performing teams that draw on each other's strengths d) the necessary resources, capacity and capability e) supporting technology hardware systems and applications 5.2 The Board, Commissioner and Commission collaboratively develop a regulatory approach that, is evidence-informed, risk-based, responsive and balanced 5.3 Progressively build an evidence- based understanding of the Scheme's impact, strengths and shortcomings, and ways these may be addressed
+Enablers By mid 2024 We have an accessible responsive and balanced notifications, complaints and assessment system The percentage of the disability workforce that is registered is growing steadily Our standards for registration and training improve the knowledge and capability of the workforce People with disability, their families, advocates and service providers understand and have confidence in the Scheme and its processes The Board, Commissioner and Commission work collaboratively and are well supported to develop and operate the Scheme 2022-24 priorities 1.1 Develop and implement a compliance framework for the conduct of registered and unregistered workers 1.2 Establish and implement procedures for receiving, assessing and actioning notifications and complaints 1.3 Implement monitoring, evaluation and continuous improvement processes in relation to complaints and notifications 1.4 Raise awareness of the Scheme's complaints and notifications process 2.1 Build knowledge of the benefits of registration for disability support workers, their employers, and for people with disability, their families, carers and advocates 2.2 Ensure the registration process is simple, quick and easy to use 2.3 Promote registration to disability support workers 2.4 Build demand for registered disability support workers from: - people with disability, their families, carers and advocates - service providers 3.1 Develop a roadmap to guide the development of guidelines, standards and accreditation 3.2 Prioritise standards for registration of disability support workers 3.3 Collaborate with organisations including employers who develop the workforce through curricula, qualifications and training 3.4 Strengthen the Commissions capability, capacity and resources to develop standards 4.1 Work with other regulators and agencies in Victoria and nationally to: - achieve quality and safety outcomes for people with disability - avoid unnecessary duplication of effort 4.2 Build awareness of the role of the Board and Commission 4.3 Further strengthen our relationships with the community, sector and our stakeholders 4.4 Build our capability to engage and consult 5.1 The Board, Commissioner and Commission have: a) shared values and principles b) a complementary partnership, underpinned by a respectful empowering and learning culture c) high performing teams that draw on each other's strengths d) the necessary resources, capacity and capability e) supporting technology hardware systems and applications 5.2 The Board, Commissioner and Commission collaboratively develop a regulatory approach that, is evidence-informed, risk-based, responsive and balanced 5.3 Progressively build an evidence-based understanding of the Scheme's impact, strengths and shortcomings, and ways these may be addressed

-Pillar 1 Safety and compliance
+Safety and compliance